uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 | F     | 0.0%               |

-`* note that this is an adjustment for the Fall 2022 semester *only* to remove the C- grade.
-In other semesters, C requires a 73%, and 70% to 72.99% is a C-

 _There is **no** grading rounding_.

 Grading in this class will be based one:
 * Homework Assignments (7) - 70%
 	* 10% each for Homework 1 through 7
-* Quizzes (9) - 5%
+* Quizzes (10) - 5%
 	* Must pass at least 8 quizzes for full credit
 * Midterm (1) - 10%
 * Final Exam (1) - 15%

 The class will have one *minor* extra credit opportunity on the final assignment.
 This will be a very difficult optional feature to add to the final assignment, and will only account for ~1.0% of your final grade.
-There will be no other extra credit opportunities for any reason.
+There might be other extra credit opportunities (such as active class participation or question answering) at the discetion of the professor.

 ## Homework Assignments